nullscreen/squid/README.md

 ==============

 Squid requires **Ruby 2.1 or higher**.
-To include in your project, add `gem 'squid', '~> 0.1.0'` to the `Gemfile` file of your Ruby project.
 If used in a Rails project, requires **Rails 4.0 or higher**.

+To include in your project, add `gem 'squid', github: 'fullscreen/squid'` to the `Gemfile` file of your Ruby project.

 How to generate the manual
 ==========================